-Nadine sits on the CSO Health Improvement, Protection & Services (HIPS) Research Committee, and is highly experienced in evaluating complex interventions in healthcare having designed and collaborated in numerous health services research studies, including cluster randomised trials, observational studies, linked data studies, surveys and randomised controlled trials.
+Nadine sits on the Chief Scientist Office (CSO) of The Scottish Government’s Health Improvement, Protection & Services (HIPS) Research Committee funding panel, and is highly experienced in complex interventions in health sciences having lead, designed and collaborated in numerous CSO, NIHR and HRB-funded health research studies.

 Nadine’s research interests are focussed around suicide, vulnerability and agency response to suicidal behaviour and mental health distress, and she has presented her findings to UK Government’s All Party Parliamentary Group.
 She sits on the Academic Advisory Boards to both the Scottish Government’s National Suicide Prevention Leadership Group (NSPLG) and the UK’s National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH).
 Nadine’s research exploits population-linked data in advancing knowledge in public mental health, vulnerability and suicide through the investigation of outcomes for people, services and care pathways.
 She has led or collaborated in several funded studies of suicide, mental health, anti-depressant prescribing, policing vulnerability, mental health distress and pre-hospital psychiatric emergencies.
 Her current CSO-funded research has summarised health records along the life span of people who later died by suicide, with a particular focus on childhood adversity and its relationship with mental health and suicidal behaviour.